5 Ways To Encourage Your Employees To Take A Mental Health Day Off At Work

 5 Ways You Can Encourage Your Employees To Take Some Time-Off

 Consider having burnout discussions instead of serious issues like anxiety if you are not sure of coming up with a proper solution.
-After all, everyone has faced burnout at some point.
+After all, everyone has experienced feeling burned out at some point.

 Suggested Read :7 Effective Ways to Prevent Work From Home Burnout